 Our leadership has the necessary skills, expertise and passion for change that is vital to implementing our programs and fulfilling our vision and mission.

-Carmilla Floyd, Head of Communication Carmilla Floyd is Head of Communication and Vice President of World’s Children’s Prize, with a background as journalist and communication’s strategist.
-Carmilla has extensive experience of working with information and communication with and for children and youth, especially concerning global rights issues.
+Carmilla Floyd, Head of Communication Carmilla Floyd has a background as journalist and communication’s strategist, with extensive experience of working with information and communication with and for children and youth, especially concerning global rights issues.
 She has developed several advocacy campaigns and educational packages about democracy, human rights, gender issues, tolerance and media literacy for Swedish organisations, as well as government agencies and departments.
 Carmilla has also trained journalists, teachers and youth leaders in international development projects for media literacy, child rights and democracy.